 Yinghua Academy provides a school lunch program catered by CKC Good Food with healthy food choices.
 CKC-prepared school meals are peanut-free and nut-free although nuts are processed in their facility.
 Students also are welcome to bring lunch from home, but they do not have access to refrigerators or microwaves, so please plan accordingly.
-Students who bring a lunch from home may pre-order regular milk for 50 cents per carton or lactose-free milk for 65 cents per carton.
-Complete the Milk Substitution Form if lactose-free milk is needed.
+Students who bring a lunch from home may pre-order regular milk for 65 cents per carton or lactose-free milk for \$1.10 per carton.
+Complete the Milk Substitution Form (link opens in a new tab) if lactose-free milk is needed.
+There should be no glass containers sent in a student's home packed lunch.
+Students are not allowed to order lunches from outside of the school (no orders from fast food/restaurants).
+Due to possible allergic food reactions, students are not allowed to share food with other students, regardless if it's a home packed lunch or hot lunch item.